dutu32/projects/README.md

-here are some projects that i made in the college
+here are some projects that i made in the faculty